Best Master’s Programs for Social Work

 • Accreditation(s): Council on Social Work Education (CSWE)

-• Tuition: $8,442 per year for California residents; $15,570 for out-of-state students
+• Tuition: $8,442 per year for California and non-California residents

 • Admission Requirements: Bachelor’s degree from an accredited college or university with 2.5 GPA (BSW with 3.0 for advanced standing); C in elementary statistics